 The Livingston Theatre Company hosts open call auditions for each of our mainstage productions.
 The LTC encourages both actors and non-actors to get involved in any and all aspects of a production.
 Our company is made of entirely Rutgers undergraduate student volunteers.
-If you wish to learn more about the company, check out the Getting Involved page or email the company's producers at email@example.com.
-This season's auditions will be held on the following dates:
+If you wish to learn more about the company, check out the Get Involved page or email the company's producers at email@example.com.
+Auditions are held during the week on Livingston Campus.